cjtu/craterpy/README.rst

 Overview
 --------

-Welcome to **craterpy** (formerly ACERIM), your one-stop shop to crater data science in Python!
+Welcome to **craterpy** (formerly *ACERIM*), your one-stop shop to crater data science in Python!

-Please note: this package is in the alpha stage of development.
+This package is in the alpha stage of development.
 You can direct any questions to Christian at cj.taiudovicic@gmail.com.
-Feature requests and bugs tracking will be hosted on the GitHub `bug tracker <craterpy/bugtacker>`_.
+Bug reports and feature requests can be opened as `issues <https://github.com/cjtu/craterpy/issues>`_ on GitHub.

 You can use craterpy to: